HD Wallets

 HD Wallet (Hierarchical).

-You then use different parts of the tree for separating the keys in to different "accounts".
+You then use different parts of the tree to separate the keys into different "accounts".

 3. Generating public keys independently